 Blood Donor Screening

 To ensure the safety of the blood donation process and available blood supply, volunteer blood donors must meet the general requirements listed below in addition to other screening guidelines as required by regulated governing agencies.

 To establish that a potential donor can give blood safely, a mini physical is given by a member of our staff prior to donation.
 This includes a general review of the donor's medical history, blood pressure check, pulse rate check, temperature check and hemoglobin level check.
 If you are taking any medications, especially prescription medications, you will be asked which ones and the reason(s) for which they are taken.

 Travel and/or a prolonged stay in some foreign countries can result in temporary or permanent disqualification.
-This is done according to American Association of Blood Bank (AAB) and U.S. Food and Drug Administration (FDA) guidelines, along with Center for Disease Control (CDC) guidelines.
+This is done according to Association for the Advancement of Blood and Biotherapies (AABB) and U.S. Food and Drug Administration (FDA) guidelines, along with Center for Disease Control (CDC) guidelines.
 The issues involved may be a potential exposure to malaria, mad cow disease and other conditions.
 Please check with our staff for more details.

 Before and After Donating

 It is recommended that prospective donors eat prior to giving blood.
 After donation, normal daily activities may resume.
 We do recommend that donors avoid lifting heavy weights or performing strenuous exercise for several hours.

 You may donate platelets and plasma 24 times a year, up to 12 liters per year, whole blood every 8 weeks and double red cells every 16 weeks.

 Standard Laboratory Tests